python/cpython/Doc/library/nntplib.rst

    tuple is of the form ``(article number, subject, poster, date, id, references, size, lines)``.
 If the *file* parameter is supplied, then the output of the ``XOVER`` command is stored in a file.
-If *file* is a string,  then the method will open a file object with that name, write to it  then close it.
-If *file* is a file object, then it will start calling :meth:`write` on it to store the lines of the command output.
+If *file* is a string,  then the method will open a file with that name, write to it  then close it.
+If *file* is a :term:`file object`, then it will start calling :meth:`write` on it to store the lines of the command output.
 If *file* is supplied, then the returned *list* is an empty list.
 This is an optional NNTP extension, and may not be supported by all servers.